-- Create a Newsletter – I send out a weekly newsletter that covers happenings on the site, big wins from Location Rebel members, and other cool things I’ve found throughout the week.
-I send it (almost) every Sunday, so people learn to expect it and there’s always an open line of communication if someone has a question about any of the content.
+- Create a Newsletter: I send out a weekly newsletter that covers happenings on the site, big wins from Location Rebel members, and other cool things I’ve found throughout the week.
+Send it on the same day or date, so people learn to expect it and there’s always an open line of communication if someone has a question about any of the content.

-- Ask a Question – As soon as someone signs up for your email list, ask them to respond to you with the answer to a specific question.
-This is the best thing I’ve ever done to get to know the people who read Location 180
+- Ask a Question: As soon as someone signs up for your email list, ask them to respond to you with the answer to a specific question.
+This is the best thing I’ve ever done to get to know the people who read Location Rebel.

-This is a tricky one, and something I often struggle with.
+This is a tricky one, and something I’ve definitely struggled with.